 • No TV or mobiles in the room when we’re eating together as a family.

 • No mobiles or tablets on family outings.

 • No TV or computer games until after homework is finished.

 • No screens on Monday, Wednesdays or Fridays.
 (Record any TV programmes you need to)

 • No screens between 4 and 6 pm.

 • I’ll give you a 5-minute warning, but if there’s a fuss turning off the game then there will be NO screen time the following day.
 A big fuss earns a two-day ban.

 • All mobiles and tablets are to be left charging downstairs overnight.
 (This is an important one!)
 If you forget, there’s a one-day ban.

 5. Help your child find other things to do.
-It could be: practicing a skill; playing a board game or card games; reading books, magazines or comics; doing puzzles; imaginative play; Lego; following an interest or hobby; spending time outdoors; or even chatting with you.
-Make a long list, and put it up somewhere so your child can check it when they can’t think of something else to do.
+It could be: practising a skill; playing a board game or card games; reading books, magazines or comics; doing puzzles; imaginative play; Lego; following an interest or hobby; spending time outdoors, or even chatting with you.
+Make a long list and put it up somewhere so your child can check it when they can’t think of something else to do.